BhartiMatami/Crop-Production-Analysis/README.md

 - [References](#references)

 ### Project Overview
-This Crop Production analysis project in-depth analysis of agricultural data focusing on five states in India Andaman and Nicobar Islands, Andhra Pradesh, Arunachal Pradesh,Assam, Bihar in the year from 1995 to 2015.
+This Crop Production analysis project in-depth analysis of agricultural data focusing on all states of india in the year from 1995 to 2015.
 The analysis explores key metrics such as crop production, crop coverage, and seasonal trends.

 ### Data Sources
 Crop Data : The primary dataset is "Crop Production data.csv" used for this analysis is the  Containing information about each crop production